Medication Search: Fosamax

 When used for postmenopausal women, the recommended dose of alendronate to treat osteoporosis is 70 mg once weekly.
 To treat osteoporosis for men, the recommended dose of alendronate is 70 mg once weekly.

-The tablet should be taken upon rising for the day, at least 30 minutes before the first food, beverage, or medication of the day.
-To reduce the risk of irritating the throat or esophagus, take the tablet with a full glass (250 mL) of plain water only.
-Do not take alendronate with mineral water, coffee, tea or juice.
+The tablet should be taken when you get up for the day, at least 30 minutes before your first food, beverage, or medication of the day.
+To reduce the risk of irritating your throat or esophagus, take the tablet with a full glass (250 mL) of plain water only.
+Do not take alendronate with mineral water, coffee, tea, or juice.